 But it’s much more involved than charting the shortest path from one point to the next.
-Rather, it’s about looking at all of the factors at play — number of stops, weather conditions, destination locations, and variables like the number of turns or intersections a driver might encounter on their route.
+Instead, it’s about looking at all the factors at play — the number of stops, weather conditions, destination locations, and variables like the number of turns or intersections a driver might encounter on their route.

 What is route optimization software?

-Route optimization software uses algorithms to help route planners and dispatchers calculate the best possible route within a matter of clicks.
-And what’s more, most solutions provide access to features and insights that enable users to respond to changing conditions in real time and update driver routes accordingly.
+Route optimization software uses algorithms to help route planners, and dispatchers calculate the best possible route within a matter of clicks.
+What’s more, most solutions provide access to features and insights that enable users to respond to changing conditions in real time and update driver routes accordingly.

 For drivers, this technology saves a lot of time.
 They’ll spend less time sitting in traffic and avoid the inconvenience of zig-zagging across town or doubling back to areas they’ve already visited that same day.

-Dispatchers and schedulers can use route optimization software to quickly map out the fastest routes for their entire fleet and maximize the number of stops for each driver on any given day.
-At the same time, these tools allow them to update the plan when customers reschedule an appointment or there’s an unexpected storm or traffic jam.
+Dispatchers and schedulers can use route optimization software to map out the fastest and most optimized routes for their entire fleet and maximize the number of stops for each driver on any given day.
+At the same time, these tools allow them to update the plan when customers reschedule an appointment, or there’s an unexpected storm or traffic jam.

-Features to look for in route optimization software
+What features should I look for in route optimization software?